poism/potime/README.md

 # potime
-A simple bash CLI task timer that notifies, plays sounds and logs tasks to a timeclock file for processing with tools such as hledger.
+A simple bash CLI task timer that helps keep you focused, on task, and on time.
+Your time logs are saved to plaintext timeclock.el file for processing with hledger and can optionally be pushed to google calendar.

+This tool is designed to work along with other plaintext cli productivity tools.

 ## Installation